Melkeydev/go-blueprint/docs/docs/advanced-flag/htmx-templ.md

 The WEB directory contains the web-related components and assets for the project.
-It leverages htmx and tmpl in Go for dynamic web content generation.
+It leverages [htmx](https://github.com/bigskysoftware/htmx) and [templ](https://github.com/a-h/templ) in Go for dynamic web content generation.

 ## Structure